The Best Robo-Advisers for Seniors

 1. Betterment Digital - Betterment Digital

-- Fees: 0.25 percent annual AUM (for assets under $2 million)
+- Fees: $4 per month or 0.25 percent annual AUM (for assets under $2 million)

 - Minimum investment: $0 (certain accounts require different minimums)

-- Account options: Roth IRAs, traditional IRAs, SEP IRAs, inherited IRAs, individual taxable accounts, joint taxable accounts, trust accounts, cash reserves, and checking accounts through NBKC Bank
+- Account options: Roth IRAs, traditional IRAs, SEP IRAs, inherited IRAs, individual taxable accounts, joint taxable accounts, trust accounts, cash reserves and checking accounts through NBKC Bank

 Pros & Cons:Pros About Betterment Digital